PhD study programme at Faculty of Economics and Management, SUA

 University education in Slovakia, including the FEM PhD Programme, is free of charge for PhD. students studying in Slovak language at a present form.

-Part time students studying in English language pay € 2400.
+Part time students studying in English language pay € 2400 for academic year.

-Full time students studying in English language pay € 1500.
+Full time students studying in English language pay € 1500 for academic year.

-Part time students studying in Slovak language pay € 1500.
+Part-time students studying in Slovak language pay € 1500 for academic year.

 Other costs which you may have to take into account: